What is CPD?

 Example CPD Activities

-- Attendance at courses (face to face or online), workshops, seminars and webinars
+- Attendance at courses, workshops, seminars and webinars

 - Conferences, talks, professional networking events